Things to do in Denia Spain

 If you’re spending time on the Costa Blanca you really will be spoilt for choice with amazing places to visit.
 We still have lots of places to explore in the region, but the ones we have visited so far haven’t disappointed.

 We recently spent a few days on the North of the Costa Blanca, with stops in Moraira, Javea and Denia.
-This is a beautiful part of the coastline and an area you should definitely add to your list of places to visit in Spain.
+This is a beautiful part of the coastline and if you are in the area, Denia is a place you should definitely add to your list of places to visit in Spain.

 Some of the links below are affiliate links, meaning we may earn a small commission at no additional cost to you if you make a purchase via one of these links.